jLuseno161/Favorite-band/README.md

 Joy L. Kolia

 ## Description
-This is a simple site about my favorite band, why i choose it as my favorite, a mini biography on it's members, a list of some of the bands songs and albums and finaly a list my favorite songs by the band.
+This is a simple site about my favorite band, why i choose it as my favorite, a mini biography on it's members, a list of some of the bands songs and albums and finally a list my favorite songs by the band.

 ### Prerequisites